The Marks of a Spiritual Leader

 - A good teacher knows the problems learners will have with his subject matter and encourages them and gets them over the humps of discouragement.

-- A good teacher foresees objections and thinks them through so that he can
+- A good teacher foresees objections and thinks them through so that he can answer them intelligently.

 - A good teacher can put himself in the place of a variety of learners and therefore explain hard things in terms that are clear from their standpoint.